MicrosoftDocs/msix-docs/msix-src/msix-sdk/sdk-guidance.md

 ---
-title: Developer Guidance to target MSIX SDK
+title: Use the MSIX SDK to distribute an MSIX package on non-Windows 10 platforms
 description: Guidance to developers who are using SDK to pack MSIX packages for cross platform use
 author: mcleanbyron
 ms.author: mcleans